Hotspur Studio

 Untitled 1

-2022 - Painting seems like a tic to me; it feels like a deep involuntary urge to react/interpret the world around me.
-I do it and it satisfies.
 I began painting in earnest when I moved to a rural area and found, over time, with all the nuances of spending every day in the woods, that wilderness is conceptual.
 As someone who came from theatre and created dynamic stories, making paintings based on the landscape is a very natural, artistic evolution for me.
 The land lives in our imaginations and has as much to do with our inner lives as with the temporal world.

 I create markers on the land.
 My huts/shacks are just vestigial places where people have or may come to thrive.
 They are “shaped architectural delineation of skin, absorbent and refined toward a cosmology of indwelling” (Marilynn Cherry 2021).
 Through layers of paint, they become a metamorphic skin signaling these ideas: home, cottage, shelter, camp, headstone, and crypt.
 For me the people that inhabit these paintings are myself and viewers who stand before them.
 Complete the story I say through paint.